HIDDEN THREATS: UNDERSTANDING FENTANYL MISUSE AND TOXICITY

 Case Study: Fentanyl Transdermal for Chronic Pain

-The following case study was located through a PubMed search in which the authors reported on a 70-year-old woman diagnosed with fentanyl patch toxicity.51 The authors reported that the patient had been started on a transdermal fentanyl patch for chronic back pain for approximately 10 years.
-Gradually, the patient accumulated 100 mcg fentanyl patches from prescription refills and then applied 14 patches combined with oral mirtazapine, tramadol, and morphine sulfate oral solution with an intention to suicide.
+A 70-year-old woman was diagnosed with fentanyl patch toxicity.84 The case study authors reported that the patient had been on a transdermal fentanyl patch for chronic back pain for approximately 10 years.84 Gradually, the patient accumulated 100 mcg fentanyl patches from prescription refills and then applied 14 patches combined with oral mirtazapine, tramadol, and morphine sulfate oral solution with the intention of suicide.
 The patient did not die; instead, she awakened to the telephone ringing after 24 hours of deep sleep.
-She expressed being in disbelief that her effort to die had failed.51
+She expressed disbelief that her effort to die had failed.84

-Psychiatrically, she was diagnosed with generalized anxiety disorder, but not treated with standard treatment of serotonin reuptake inhibitors.
-Two months prior to her suicide attempt, the patient was started on mirtazapine 15 mg daily.
-Static risk factors for suicidality included comorbid chronic pain and a diagnosis of cancer.51
+Psychiatrically, she was diagnosed with generalized anxiety disorder but not treated with the standard treatment of serotonin reuptake inhibitors.84 Two months before her suicide attempt, the patient was started on mirtazapine 15 mg daily.
+Static risk factors for suicidality included comorbid chronic pain and a diagnosis of cancer.84

-The authors reported that opioid analgesics were prescribed; transdermal buprenorphine was increased from 5 to 20 mcg and then changed to fentanyl patches.
-The fentanyl dosing was rapidly increased from 25 to 100 mcg over a period of 7 weeks.
+The authors reported that opioid analgesics were prescribed; transdermal buprenorphine was increased from 5 to 20 mcg and then changed to fentanyl patches.84 The fentanyl dosing was rapidly increased from 25 to 100 mcg for 7 weeks.
 The patient developed side effects of drowsiness and nausea, and the patient was switched to modified-release oxycodone 10 mg twice a day.
-She missed scheduled appointments with an orthopedic surgeon and physiotherapist and eventually was restarted on fentanyl 100 mcg patches.51
+She missed scheduled appointments with an orthopedic surgeon and physiotherapist, and eventually was restarted on fentanyl 100 mcg patches.84

-The patient was also prescribed morphine sulfate solution and had two more prescriptions over several months following breast cancer treatment and surgery.
-Chronic back pain continued, and an extra fentanyl 50 mcg was prescribed in addition to the fentanyl 100 mcg patch.51
+The patient was also prescribed morphine sulfate solution and had two more prescriptions over several months following breast cancer treatment and surgery.84 Chronic back pain continued, and an extra fentanyl 50 mcg was prescribed in addition to the fentanyl 100 mcg patch.84

-It was discovered that the patient’s opioid prescription was running out every 3 days.
-Morphine sulfate was limited to 20 ml per day by pain clinic clinicians with consideration given to the fentanyl 100 mcg patch prescribed.
-When the patient intentionally overdosed with 14-100 mcg transdermal fentanyl patches, laboratory testing was performed in the emergency department with normal findings in the urea and electrolytes, liver function tests, and clotting results.51
+It was discovered that the patient’s opioid prescription was running out every 3 days.84 Morphine sulfate was limited to 20 ml per day by pain clinic clinicians, with consideration given to the fentanyl 100 mcg patch prescribed.
+When the patient intentionally overdosed with 14-100 mcg transdermal fentanyl patches, laboratory testing was performed in the emergency department, with normal findings in the urea and electrolytes, liver function tests, and clotting results.84

 Discussion